nilovelez/machete/readme.txt

 == Changelog ==

+= 2.1 =
+* Optimization functions are now divided in header cleanup, feature cleanup and optimization tweaks.
+* Added options to remove medium_large thumbnail size
+* Added option to disable plugin and theme editor
+* Added option to remove comment autolinks

 = 2.0.2 =
 * Added an option to remove the capital_P_dangit filter
 * Fixed the mobile styles of the admin tabs